Psychology is Hard (Editing is Harder)

 I’ve had three psychologists and five editors in the past five years.
 I’m either difficult to work with, or writing is more complicated than brain injury.

 I’ve stuck with Jay* (*not Jarred’s real name), my psychologist for the past four years.
 PTSD, anxiety, cognitive fatigue; Jay treats them all with patience and honesty.
 I’ve tried to stop seeing him more than once, gone six months without his counsel, but each time I’ve had to admit I need a consulting room.
-Sadly, he doesn’t have a leather couch to lie back on.
-A formal place, somewhere to say things out loud and admit my struggles are real.
+Sadly, he doesn’t have a leather couch to lie back on, but his office is a formal place, somewhere to say things out loud, admit my struggles are real.

 Writing is like that for me.
 I read my words in my head and think, Yes, that’s it.
 But when I hear Microsoft’s gentle Irish voice read them back, it doesn’t sound right.
 I chose the forgiving accent deliberately, but the phrases and syllables are still clumsy.
 One editor told me writing was like creating lyrics to a tune only she could hear.
 I should read each sentence like a line of a song, let the consonants and verbs tap out the rhythm.